raddleverse/MimiBRICK.jl/README.md

 ## Contributions

 Contributions to Mimi codes are most welcome!
 More information can be found at in the Mimi Framework site at https://www.mimiframework.org/.
-Users are encouraged to engage with the development team on GitHub and in the [Mimi Development Forum](https://forum.mimiframework.org/).
+Users are encouraged to engage with the development team on GitHub and in the [Mimi Framework Forum](https://forum.mimiframework.org/).

 ### Contributions to the initial v1.0 of MimiBRICK.jl